anitzke/seasurfacereconstruction/README.md

 ### PARAMETERS:

-- mode: *string*, mode of processing
+- mode: mode of processing
 	- *evaluate* (default)
 	- *reconstruct*

-- candidates: *string*, type of triangle candidates
+- candidates: type of triangle candidates
 	- *empty* for Delaunay triangles
 	- *kODT* for k-order Delaunay triangles (default)

 - ev: training epochs
-	- *empty* for Delaunay triangles
-	- *kODT* for k-order Delaunay triangles (default)
+	- list epochs seperated by comma
+	- *all* choosing all available epochs (default)

-- on: <list epochs>/all				reconstruction epochs
+- on: reconstruction epochs
+	- list epochs seperated by comma
+	- *all* choosing all available epochs (default)

-- projection: <string>				projection of the coordinates of TGs and gridded points
+- projection: projection of the coordinates of TGs and gridded points
 	- "", no projection (default)
-							- "LCC" for Lambert Conformal Conic projection
+	- *LCC* for Lambert Conformal Conic projection

-- store: <string>				new folder in experiments-folder
+- store: new folder in experiments-folder

-- tc: <int>					number of k for k-order Delaunay triangles, only if parameter "candidates" is "kODT"
+- tc: number (int) of k for k-order Delaunay triangles, only if parameter candidates is *kODT*

-- rt: <int>					number of months indicating the period of SSA reconstruction based on the training periodonly, only for reconstruction mode, for example "-rt: 12" defines the climatological reconstruction
+- rt: number (int) of months indicating the period of SSA reconstruction based on the training periodonly, only for reconstruction mode, for example *-rt: 12* defines the climatological reconstruction

 - stationTraining: path to the file that contains the tide gauge data for training, only for reconstruction mode

 - stationPath: path to the file that contains the tide gauge data

 - gridDirectory: path to the file or folder that contains the altimetry data

 - boundingPath: optional, path to a file containing coordinates that bound the area of interest

 NOTE (1):